-8.3.4 Usk town centre as defined in the Adopted Local Development Plan has an estimated net retail floorspace of over 3,500m2 within the CSA of which comparison outlets account for 35%, convenience 11% and service outlets 46%.
-The proportion of service floorspace has increased significantly since the previous survey in 2019 and now represents nearly half of the floorspace within the CSA.
+8.3.4 Usk town centre as defined in the Adopted Local Development Plan has an estimated net retail floorspace of over 3,500m2 within the CSA in 2021 of which comparison outlets account for 36%, convenience 11% and service outlets 47%.
+The proportion of service floorspace has increased by 10% since 2018 and represents nearly half of the floorspace within the CSA.
 Usk is the highest of all towns surveyed, this reflects the changes discussed at paragraph 8.3.1 and Usk's position as an administrative and service centre for its surrounding rural hinterland.

 8.3.5 In addition to the retail and service uses, Usk contains a number of important non-retail uses within or adjacent to its town centre.
-Notable examples are the library, museum, religious and other community buildings, together with offices and residential properties.
+Notable examples are the library, museum, religious and other community buildings, together with offices and several residential properties.

 8.4.1 As a small town centre Usk only has two national retailers, the Co-Operative and Parsons Bakery.
 The majority of retailers are locally owned family run businesses.
-A number of service outlets are represented, however, the 2018 survey recorded that the only remaining bank (Barclays) was vacant and this remains the case.
+A number of service outlets are represented, however, the 2018 survey recorded that the only remaining bank (Barclays) was vacant.
+The 2021 survey noted that this premises had now changed use and was a Pilates studio.
+Whilst a longstanding vacant unit had now become occupied, there remains no bank in the Usk CSA.
 Other services include several estate agents and a number of restaurants and cafes with several pubs.
 Usk also has a range of other services including, police and fire stations, a petrol station, prison and industrial estate.

 8.5.1 Current information on retailer demand and intentions to change representation in Usk is very limited, reflecting the size of the centre.
 The only significant change in recent years has been the replacement of the Spar with a Cooperative store and the closure of the Nat West, HSBC and Barclays banks.
-Encouragingly the 2020 survey recorded that 2 new microbreweries and pubs had established themselves along with a new beauty salon and florist.
+Encouragingly the 2020 survey recorded that two new microbreweries and pubs had established themselves along with a new beauty salon.
+However premises off Twyn Square previously in commercial use have now been converted to residential use.